alibaba/GraphScope/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-Thanks for your contribution! please review https://github.com/alibaba/GraphScope/blob/main/CONTRIBUTING.md before opening an issue.
+Thanks for your contribution! please review https://github.com/alibaba/GraphScope/blob/main/CONTRIBUTING.md before opening a pull request.
 -->

 ## What do these changes do?